 Their wedding was in many ways homage to the place where they met, fell in love, got engaged (specifically, in the gazebo by the Duck Pond), and, they say, the place they became the people they are today.

 Now, 15 years since their undergraduate years at Virginia Tech, it’s a place they return to visit every year without fail.
-As young professionals living and working in Northern Virginia, the pair are still committed to living in service to the university they call home by donating and joining advisory boards.
+As young professionals living and working in Northern Virginia, the pair are still committed to living in service to the university they graduated from in 2003 and the place they call home by donating and joining advisory boards.

 “For me, Virginia Tech is a huge part of who I am,” Krystal said.
 “It’s such a huge part of my life that I can't just forget because, you know, without Virginia Tech, obviously I wouldn’t have gotten, I don’t think, the same caliber of education.”